manifold-systems/manifold/docs/roadmap.md

 ## Data Science Future

-Over the past couple of years Manifold's has steadily produced one "seemingly impossible" feature after another to extend the Java platform's reach.
+Over the past couple of years Manifold has steadily produced one "seemingly impossible" feature after another to extend the Java platform's reach.
 At a distance these features may appear unrelated and that's fine, each feature can be used independently.
 But there is a method to the madness -- the features aim Java's reach toward a common goal.